polkadot-evm/seeding/README.md

 The Polkadot EVM collective is a planned on-chain technical collective that deals with everything related to EVM.
-It is similar to the fellowship program, and instead of dealing with the runtime, it deals with EVM issues.
+It is similar to the fellowship program, with the topic of EVM, instead of core runtime.

 There are four goals of this collective.
 It is first and foremost a standardization body that will be in charge of its own RFC process.
 It wants to provide transparency over the development and maintenance of various tools that the ecosystem uses.
 It also tries to create an inclusive roadmap with the aim of reconcile different needs.
-And finally, it provides expert opinions when the need raises.
+And finally, it provides expert opinions to those who need them.
 We'll discuss the four goals in more details in the following sections.

 The discussion of an on-chain Polkadot EVM collective has been under way during